 I am thankful for the great opportunities I was given, all the great people and clients I have worked with.

 I hope it’ll go on like that.
-My biggest dream is to go back to freelance and work independently in a few years and being able to create and live off my own products (what it’ll be, I have no idea but will figure it out).verenamichelitsch1Thank you so much Verena for taking the time to answer our many questions, we wish you an amazing summer back in New York and all the best for you in the future !
+My biggest dream is to go back to freelance and work independently in a few years and being able to create and live off my own products (what it’ll be, I have no idea but will figure it out).Thank you so much Verena for taking the time to answer our many questions, we wish you an amazing summer back in New York and all the best for you in the future !

 Photos via Verena Michelitsch